yuko1101/enka-network-api/README.md

 An enka.network API wrapper for Genshin Impact.

 ### Features
-- User Data and Character Status using EnkaNetwork.
+- User Data and Character Stats using EnkaNetwork.
 - All Characters and All Weapons Data.
 (Including More Advanced Info, such as Skill Attributes and Weapon Refinements.)
 - Cache Updater for the new update of Genshin Impact.
 (Update characters and weapons immediately.)